PBLab/neural_collision_detection/docs/ongoing.rst

 ------------
 Ongoing Work
 ------------
+* I took from the table of all pairs of proximal axons and dendrites, found in ``distance_ alpha.py``, two groups - the mostest closest pairs, and all other pairs, and tried to plot them together to see if the distribution of the mostest closest looks different than the distribution of the other group.
+The result was no - there's not visible difference.

+* Using ``find_block_properties.py`` in the ``alpha_shapes`` module I was able to divide each neuron into many bounding boxes and visualize their collision and alpha distribution successfully.
+This didn't reveal too much, since the correlation between the alpha shape and the collision chance isn't quite clear yet.
+Be that as it may, we're at least able to view these boxes in 3D on top of the neuron in Blender, which is definitely progress.
+  To the rescue came a fixed version of ``draw_bounding_boxes.py``.

 * I added code that divides the space into blocks and calculates properties of each box separately.
 I tried visualizing these boxes with blender ``blender/draw_bounding_boxes.py`` but it doesn't look too well.
 I need to draw individual boxes.